 The research conducted by the Department of Anthropology staff covers a wide range of topics and areas of the world.
-Some of the research topics include human-environmental interactions, population migration, origins of domestication, linguistics, and forensic anthropology.
+Topics include human-environmental interactions, population migration, origins of domestication, linguistics, and forensic anthropology, among many others.

 Department of Anthropology Staff, 2007

 19th Century Explorers and Anthropologists: Developing the Earliest Anthropology Collections for the Smithsonian